aiminy/IS-Seq/README.md

 nohup python -u path/to/IS-Seq/IsSeqToINSPIIRED.py -1 path/to/Output/R1.fq.gz -2 path/to/Output/R2.fq.gz -s POOL-ISA-AVRO-19-Clin -o path/to/ISseqOutput -t clone1 -r path/to/clone1association_example_use_IsSeq_on_INSP.csv -u path/to/IS-Seq/utilsRefData/INSPIIRED -p path/to/IS-Seq/utils -a fragment -c nothing -q 30 > clone1_logfragment.txt 2>&1 &
 ```

+### Use INSPIIRED pipeline to get IS:

+In order to use INSPIIRED pipleine on our in-house generated data sets,
-## A concise version of INSPIIRED
+we implemented a concise version of of INSPIIRED pipeline by re-using

-This code is implemented based on the idea of INSPIIRED. we re-used some
-codes from INSPIIRED.
-This concise version makes our analysis be more
-flexible.

-## Inputs
+some codes in INSPIIRED pipeline.
+We used this concise version on both
+our in-house generated data sets and INSPIIRED data set.

+#### For the INSPIIRED data set

 The following inputs are needed